PROJECTS & IMPACT

 To be eligible for the competitions, interested parties must meet all of the following eligibility criteria:

-- Be enrolled full-time or part-time in an undergraduate or graduate program, or be carrying out postdoctoral research at the home institution of an Header or member of the Chair;
+- Be enrolled full-time or part-time in an undergraduate or graduate program, or be carrying out postdoctoral research at the home institution of an Header or Researcher member of the Chair;

 - Address a research theme related to the creative economy and wellness.